 LinkedIn Formatting Guide

-Everything you need to know about formatting LinkedIn posts in 2026 β bold, italic, bullets, hooks, line breaks, emoji placement, and the subtle design rules that make posts go viral.
+Everything you need to know about formatting LinkedIn posts — bold, italic, bullets, hooks, line breaks, emoji placement, and the design choices that make posts easier to scan and engage with.

 1. Text Formatting

 LinkedIn does not have a native rich text editor for posts.
-But Unicode characters give you bold, italic, underline, strikethrough, and 10+ other font styles that work everywhere.
+But Unicode characters give you bold, italic, underline, strikethrough, and 10+ other font styles that work across most LinkedIn text fields.
+You can also use special characters and symbols like arrows, checkmarks, and dividers.

 2. Line Breaks and Paragraphs

-LinkedIn rewards posts with plenty of white space.
+Posts with plenty of white space are easier to read on LinkedIn, especially on mobile.
 Never write one block of text.
 Break every 1-2 sentences into a new paragraph.
-On mobile, this means actual white space, which dramatically improves read-through rate.
+On mobile, this means actual white space, which can improve readability.

 Bad: